Xomega-Net/Xomega.Docs/docs/framework/common-ui/data-lists.md

 ```

 :::tip
 If you only have a reference to a data row, you can always get its parent data list object using the `List` property.
 Then, to get the row values, you can access the data list properties either directly (by casting it to a concrete class), or [by the property name](data-objects#data-properties-initialization).
-Alternatively, you can use the `DataRow`'s static utility methods to access values by the property name, as shown above.
+Alternatively, you can use `DataRow`'s static utility methods to access values by the property name, as shown above.
 :::

 In addition, `DataRow` class extends `DynamicObject`, and implements getting internal values using the property name as follows.